4.4 Test|Task Tags and Filtering Execution

 At the Suite Level using the

-).
+Test Tagssetting in the*** Settings ***section or in an initialization file (__init__.robot).
 This assigns tags to all tests|tasks within the suite:*** Settings ***

 Test Tags smoke regressionThis will assign the tags

-to all tests|tasks in the suite. -
+smokeandregressionto all tests|tasks in the suite. -

 At the Test|Task Level using the

-setting within individual tests|tasks.
+[Tags]setting within individual tests|tasks.
 These tags are added in addition to any suite-level tags:*** Test Cases ***

 Valid Login Test|Task